 Breaking Operation: Contact breaking action is made with particularly difficult by the formation of an arc inside the device when the contacts separate.
 The arc inside the device is normally formed as the current reaches a natural zero in the AC cycle.
 This mechanism usually assisted by drawing the arc out to maximum length.
-Therefore increasing its resistance and limiting the arc current during breaking operation.
+Therefore increasing its resistance and limiting the arc current during braking operation.

-Usually, the interruption of a resistive load current is not a problem in operation time.
+Usually, the interruption of resistive load current is not a problem in operation time.
 In this case, the power factor is close to unity.
-Normally when the circuit breaker contacts open it draw an arc and interrupt the current then the voltage rises slowly from zero to its peak value following its natural 50 Hz or 60 Hz shape.
+Normally when the circuit breaker contacts open it draws an arc and interrupt the current then the voltage rises slowly from zero to its peak value following its natural 50 Hz or 60 Hz shape.
 The buildup of voltage across the opening contacts is therefore relatively small.
 It can be sustained as the contact gap when increases to its fully open point.
 In many circuits, the inductive component of the current is much higher than the resistive component.

-Short Circuit Operation: We are using switchgear or circuit breaker for protecting our electrical equipment.
+Short Circuit Operation: We are using a switchgear or circuit breaker for protecting our electrical equipment.
 Now if a short circuit occurs near to the circuit breaker, not only is the fault impedance is very low and the fault current at its highest value, but also the power factor can be very low and it can be below 0.1 and the current and voltage are nearly 90 degrees out of phase.
 When the contacts open and the current are extinguished at its zero points, the voltage tends instantaneously to rise to its peak value.